World Land Trust (WLT) has received a positive response to its new look website, which was launched on 8 July.

 The overall appearance of the site has been improved.
 It now has a more up to date feel, with a new design that is clean and light.
 The new flexible site is responsive to mobile devices, making better viewing from a mobile phone or tablet.

 Navigation and menus have been upgraded, so that it is easier for visitors to find their way round the site.
-Key areas – WLT Gallery, WLT Friends and Ecosystem Services – are now much more accessible from the home page, and icons rather than text are used to add links to other areas of the site such as webcams.
+Key areas – WLT Gallery, WLT Friends – are now much more accessible from the home page, and icons rather than text are used to add links to other areas of the site such as webcams.

 “Our website is an essential means of communicating with supporters and enabling them to make donations.
 It is therefore extremely important that we continually refresh the site to accommodate new technology,” explains John Burton, WLT’s Chief Executive.